 To supplement the grant program discussed in the Introduction, OCSD conducted a long-term flow monitoring study from Spring 2002 through Spring 2005.
-This study covered approximately 75% of its service area in an effort to better understand the relative contributions of RDII from up to 138 sewer-shed areas or basins.
-The basins ranged in size from 20,000 lineal feet (lf) to 150,000 lf.
-As originally planned, the top approximate 50% of the RDII-producing basins remained during the final season of the OCSD flow monitoring program (Winter 2004-2005), leaving 72 basins for evaluation.
+This study covered approximately 75% of its service area in an effort to better understand the relative contributions of RDII from up to 138 basins.
+The basins ranged in size from 140 acres to 2600 acres (corresponding to flow ranges of 0.14 mgd to 5.0 mgd).
+Flow monitors associated with the top approximate 50% of the RDII-producing basins remained during the final season of the OCSD flow monitoring program (Winter 2004-2005), leaving 72 basins for evaluation.
 The OCSD service area experienced unusually heavy rainfall during this final season of the program with a season total rainfall of more than twice normal.
-RDII was largely sustained at much higher flows than observed in previous seasons exhibiting far less rainfall.
+RDII was largely observed at much higher flows with associated prolonged increases in MDF vales compared to previous seasons, suggesting the BI component of flows was also higher.

 Of the 72 basins remaining in the final (heaviest) rain season, 45 were selected for rigorous evaluation of each of the above three BI empirical estimation methods.
-The 45 case study basins were chosen by eliminating those that were not hydraulically isolated (i.e. those requiring subtraction of an upstream flow meter), those producing ADF values less than 0.1 mgd, and those showing historically insignificant (i.e. less than 15% BI) since project inception with no increase into the recent heavy rain season.
+The 45 case study basins were chosen by eliminating those that were not hydraulically isolated (i.e. those requiring subtraction of an upstream flow meter, eliminating the potential for introduction of inaccuracies resulting from such flow subtractions), those producing ADF values less than 0.1 mgd, and those showing historically insignificant (i.e. less than 15% BI) since project inception with no increase into the recent heavy rain season.